polyneme/maggtomic/README.md

 ([SHACL](https://www.w3.org/TR/shacl/)) standard, which admittedly was only finalized as a standard in 2017, whereas Datomic schema was launched earlier.
 Crucially, Python tooling such as [pySHACL](https://github.com/RDFLib/pySHACL) exists to validate SHACL shape graphs against data graphs.
+Furthermore, checking for whole-database consistency relative to an OWL ontology could be performed periodically using an off-the-shelf reasoner, e.g. [HermiT](http://www.hermit-reasoner.com/).
 - For query, `maggtomic` aims to leverage the expressiveness of the MongoDB query language and the MongoDB aggregation pipeline to provide a query interface similar in appearance and composability to Datomic's variant of datalog.